ArminMemar/ArminMemar/README.md

 ### About Me

-Hello.
-I'm Armin.
-I'm a student and trying to improve my skills in programming.
-I'm interested in the fields of cryptography, machine learning, and data science.
+I'm a recent high school graduate with a strong passion for mathematics, cryptography, machine learning, and data science.
+I'm particularly interested in the intersection of theoretical mathematics and its real-world applications in secure communication and intelligent systems.
+I am self-taught, motivated, and always eager to learn.
+I strive to deepen my understanding and connect with the broader scientific and engineering communities.
 - I'm currently working with Python.
-- I'm learning how to use Python in data science.
+- I'm learning how to use Python in cryptography.
-- I'm studying on my own to learn more about AI.
+- I'm studying on my own to learn more about machine learning.